-The results of the study revealed that the attitude variable had a significant positive effect on IntCor/intent to Corrupt with $\beta=0.11$ and p=0.01.
-Thus, H1 is supported empirically so that the first hypothesis is accepted.
-Second, the Subject/Subjective norms variable has a significant positive effect on IntCorr with the $\beta$ coefficient = 0.11 and p=0.01.
-These results indicate that H2 is also supported empirically so H2 is accepted.
-Third, the behavior/perceived behavior control has a positive effect on IntCorr/corrupt intention with the $\beta$ coefficient value = 0.43 and p=0.01.
-This result also shows that the behavior control variable that is perceived to have a significant positive effect on IntCor/intent to corrupt, so, H3 is also accepted.
+The results of the study revealed that the attitude variable had a significant positive effect on IntCor/intent to Corrupt with $\beta = 0.11$ ; p = 0.01; thus H1 is empirically supported so that the first hypothesis is accepted.
+Second, the Subject/Subjective norms variable has a significant positive effect on IntCorr with the $\beta$ coefficient = 0.11; p = 0.01.
+These results indicate that H2 is also empirically supported, so H2 is accepted.
+Third, the behavior/perceived behavior control has a positive effect on IntCorr/corrupt intention with the $\beta$ coefficient value = 0.43; p = 0.01.
+This result also shows that the behavior control variable that is perceived has a significant positive effect on IntCor/intent to corrupt, so that H3 is also accepted.

-This first model includes the pressurre and opportunity as control variables which are also predicted to influence the intention to commit corruption.
-The pressure has a significant effect on the IntCorr/Intent to corrupt variable, while opportunity does not have a significant effect on IntCorr at level p < 0.05.
+This first model includes - pressure and opportunity - as control variables which are also predicted to influence the intention to commit corruption.
+Pressure has a significant effect on the IntCorr/Intent to corrupt variable, while opportunity does not have a significant effect on IntCorr at level p < 0.05.
 It also shows that the presence of pressure can trigger intention to commit fraud.
-The results of this first model analysis can be interpreted that the first hypothesis (H1), second (H2), and third (H3) is supported empirically with p < 0.05.
-The analysis results show the coefficient of determination R2 is 0.78, indicating that the variability of the independent variable in influencing the dependent ones is 78%.
+The results of this first model analysis can be interpreted that the first hypothesis (H1), second (H2), and third (H3) are empirically supported with p < 0.05.
+The analysis results show that the coefficient of determination R2 is 0.78, indicating that the variability of the independent variable in influencing the dependent one is 78%.

-The results show that the IntCor/intent to Corrupt has a significant positive effect on corruption with the value of the $\beta$ coefficient = 0.20 and p = 0.01.
-Thus, H4 is accepted.
-Fifth, the pressure variable has a significant effect on correlation with the $\beta$ coefficient value = 0.29 and p = 0.01.
+The results of the analysis show that the IntCor/intent to corrupt variable has a significant positive effect on corruption with the value of the $\beta$ coefficient = 0.20 and p = 0.01; thus H4 is accepted.
+Fifth, the pressure variable has a significant effect on correlation with the $\beta$ coefficient value = 0.29; p = 0.01.
 Thus, H5 is also accepted.
-Sixth, the opportunity has a positive effect on Corrbeh/Corrupt behavior with the $\beta$ coefficient = 0.30 and p = 0.01.
+Sixth, the opportunity has a positive effect on Corrbeh/Corrupt behavior with the $\beta$ coefficient = 0.30; p = 0.01.
 Thus, H6 is accepted.